 You Should Like Every Cocktail

 Do you enjoy all the food you eat?
-Every beer you open?
-Probably not and nothing says that you have to enjoy every cocktail either, even if it is supposed to be the 'best ever.'
+Every beer or wine you open?
+Probably not.
+Nothing says that you have to enjoy every cocktail either, even if it is supposed to be the "best ever."

-We all have different taste and some prefer certain flavors or styles of drinks over others.
+Everyone has different tastes and some prefer certain flavors or styles of drinks over others.
 Some drinkers are very picky, while others are open to anything that comes their way.
-And yet, just because we are open to it, doesn't mean that every drink is going to be to our liking.
+And yet, just because you are willing to try something, it doesn't mean that every drink is going to be to our liking.

 03 of 05

 Remember that many cocktails rely heavily on the base spirit and that is going to determine the quality of the entire drink.
-Therefore, it only makes sense to use a vodka, gin, rum, tequila, etc. that you really enjoy.
+Therefore, it only makes sense to use brandy, gin, rum, tequila, vodka, or whiskey that you really enjoy.
 These are the foundations of your drink and there is no reason to degrade the entire thing right from the start.

 Cost is the biggest factor in this myth.
-Many drinkers simply do not want to use their $40 bottle of vodka for a Cosmopolit...an or enjoy their $60 bourbon straight and feel it is a waste to mix it, even in something as congenial as a Manhattan.
+Many drinkers simply do not want to use their $40 bottle of vodka for a cosmopolitan.
+They may enjoy their $60 bourbon straight and feel it is a waste to mix it, even in something as congenial as a Manhattan.

 04 of 05

 Think about it, unless you are mixing a hot drink, almost every glass you fill from your bar requires ice.
-Ice not only chills your drinks, but it adds to the dilution which brings many drinks into balance, softening the spirits and marrying the flavors.
+Ice not only chills your drinks, but it also adds dilution which brings the drink into balance by softening the spirits and marrying the flavors.
 In blended cocktails, it is even more essential because it becomes the drink.

-Does that mean that you need to go out and pay top dollar for some 'artisanal' ice?
+Does that mean that you need to go out and pay top dollar for some "artisanal" ice?
 Not at all!
-You can improve... your own ice by simply filling your ice trays with distilled water rather than tap and tossing out ice that has been in the freezer for a week or more.
+You can improve your own ice with a couple of simple steps: Fill trays with distilled water rather than tap and toss ice that has been in the freezer for a week or more.

 05 of 05

-While we are on the subject of under-rated ingredients, let's talk about soda.
+While on the subject of under-rated ingredients, let's talk about soda.
+It only makes sense that if every other element in your drink is top-shelf, your soda should follow suit.

 Today's soda industry is huge and there are a lot of choices available to consumers.
 However, all soda is not the same and some create superior drinks.

-Case in point, the simple Gin & Tonic...
+Case in point, the simple gin and tonic...
 It is an easy drink and difficult to screw up.
-You have a great gin - say Tanqueray No. 10 - and some nice, clear ice in your glass.
+You have a great gin—say Tanqueray No. 10—and some nice, clear ice in your glass.
 Which tonic will you choose?
-A plastic-bottled, mass-produced, over-syruped tonic or... would you prefer a hand-crafted, perfectly balanced tonic water that won't go flat half way through the drink?
+A mass-produced, artificially flavored and sweetened tonic?
+Or would you prefer a hand-crafted, perfectly balanced tonic water designed to enhance that gin?